The unique impacts of divorce on business owners

 It’s no secret that divorce disrupts not just family and personal life, but also financial stability.
 In the case of small business owners, these effects are often felt even more acutely.

-As a Certified Divorce Financial Advisor, I work with clients and their attorneys to evaluate the short- and long-term financial and tax implications of proposed settlement options.
+As a Certified Divorce Financial Advisor (CDFA), I work with clients and their attorneys to evaluate the short- and long-term financial and tax implications of proposed settlement options.
 I see firsthand how divorce impacts business owners and their companies — and it’s not always pretty.

-Chances are that in addition to comprising the majority of the marital assets, a business is also the primary source of household income.
-This is daunting, because assets and income are usually two of the three main negotiating points in a divorce.
+The chances are that, in addition to comprising the majority of the marital assets, a business is also the primary source of household income.
+This is daunting because assets and income are usually two of the three main negotiating points in a divorce.
 (Children and the parenting plan are the third.)
 To make matters even more complicated, in many closely held companies, the line between personal and business assets is sometimes blurred.
 Similarly, separating earnings that are take-home pay from earnings that represent the owner’s return on capital can also be tricky.

-A certified business appraiser will be needed to determine what the business is worth.
-Carving out business expenses that could also be classified as personal, determining the worth of the business to a third-party, and figuring what, if any, discount should be applied for minority interests or lack of marketability are just a few of the many calculations an expert appraiser might produce.
+Irrespective of income allocation, a certified business appraiser will be needed to determine what the business is worth.
+Carving out business expenses that could also be classified as personal, determining the worth of the business to a third party and figuring what, if any, discount should be applied for minority interests or lack of marketability are just a few of the many calculations an expert appraiser might produce.

 Under the microscope

-If finding the cash for a lump sum to buy out the spouse is not an option, there are a number of ways that a payout can be accomplished, such as promissory notes and structuring spousal support within provisions of the Internal Revenue Code to avoid recapture of tax benefits.
+If finding the cash for a lump sum to buy out the spouse is not an option, there are several ways that a payout can be accomplished, such as promissory notes and structuring spousal support to avoid possible recapture of tax benefits at the state level.